Review: Trader Joe’s “Kenya AA Karatu” Small Lot Coffee – Limited Edition, Summer 2024

 Trader Joe’s UGANDA RWENZORI Mountains Of The Moon Small Lot Coffee

 Amazing stuff.
 I had read somewhere on the ‘Net that this Ugandan coffee was one of the best coffees Trader Joe’s has offered, so I told myself I had to check it out.
-I had seen it sitting in the NEW ITEMS shelf but I was done shopping so made a mental note to buy a bag the next day.
-Well when I went back, as luck would have it there were no more bags of it!
-My bad luck, it was sold out.
+I had seen it sitting in the NEW ITEMS shelf but I was done shopping and had too much to carry already, so made a mental note to buy a bag the next day.
+Well when I went back, as luck would have it there were no more bags.
+My bad luck.
+It sold out.
 Of course by their very nature “small lot” means these coffees come in a limited batch from small producers.
 Think a Limited Editions.

 Fortunately it just so happened that my upstairs neighbor, another big TJ’s fan, happened to have gotten some of this coffee.
-Yeah!
-She offered me some so I could review it.
-After grinding it I had high hopes.
-It smelled fantastic.
-After brewing it wow was I impressed.
-I was almost surprised at just how good this coffee tasted.
-Not to mention this may be the first time I’d even tried a coffee from Uganda.
+Yeah baby!
+She generously offered me some of the coffee, so that I could review it.

-So I am sold.
-I definitely agreed with those who gave this high marks.
-This must be one of the best coffees I’ve tried from Trader Joe’s, period.
 The Mountains of the Moon UGANDA RWENZORI coffee is just a fantastic tasting coffee, which I found wonderfully balanced.
 To my taste buds its just perfect, hitting all right notes.
 Bold and robust but not over powering, it was both a little sweet and a little bitter, both smooth and robust, tasting surely like an “African” coffee a little ascertic and winy and yes even had those “notes of chocolate” describe on the bag.
 This is just terrific.
 Also TJ’s got it right that this is actually a “medium roast” as described (sometimes TJ’s roast descriptions are off).
 I loved this coffee and want more.
 I’m crossing my fingers we see it again (might be next harvest?)
 If by any chance you see it, do yourself a favor and grab a bag if you can.
 I have a feeling anyone who considers themselves a coffee lover is going to love this.
 If/when I see it again, I will be sure to stock up on a few bags. ($8.99 12 oz bag, whole bean)

 RAVE